 Sexual abuse involves forcing or enticing a child or adolescent to take part in sexual activities, whether or not the child is aware of what is happening.
 The activities may involve physical contact, involving penetrative (e.g. rape and buggery) or non-penetrative acts.
 They may include non-contact activities such as involving children in looking at or the production of pornographic activities or watching sexual activities, or encouraging children to behave in sexually inappropriate ways.

 Neglect is the failure to protect a child from the exposure of any kind of danger and may include the failure to meet a child’s basic physical and or psychological needs.
 It may involve a parent or carer failing to provide adequate food, shelter and clothing, or the failure to ensure access to appropriate medical care or treatment.
 It may also include neglect of or unresponsiveness to a child’s basic emotional needs.

 There are also other types of abuse such as Child Sexual Exploitation, Female Genital Mutilation, forced marriage, honour based violence, radicalisation, and living with multiple adversities that could include domestic abuse, parental mental health issues, and/or parental substance misuse.

-Following amendments to the Safeguarding Vulnerable Groups Act 2006, by the Protection of Freedoms Act 2012, adults are no longer deemed vulnerable because of their personal attributes, characteristics or abilities.
-An adult is considered ‘vulnerable’ if they receive a health, personal or social care service from a professional, or if they remain in the care of the local authority.
+Following amendments to the Safeguarding Vulnerable Groups Act 2006, by the Protection of Freedoms Act 2012, adults are no longer deemed at risk because of their personal attributes, characteristics or abilities.
+An adult is considered ‘at risk’ if they receive a health, personal or social care service from a professional, or if they remain in the care of the local authority.
 Personal services would include, for example, help with financial matters, feeding, washing or dressing.

 The Care Act statutory guidance defines adult safeguarding as: